What is the contraceptive injection?

 How well does the contraceptive injection work?

-The contraceptive injection is fairly effective if used properly.
+The contraceptive injection is fairly effective if given every 3 months.
 If 100 women were to use it for 1 year, however, between 1 and 6 are still likely to become pregnant.

-The contraceptive injection won't protect you from sexually-transmitted infections (STIs).
+The contraceptive injection does not protect you against sexually-transmitted infections (STIs).
 You should use condoms for additional protection against STIs, although even condoms won't protect you from every type of infection.

 Advantages and disadvantages of the contraceptive injection

-- it changes the pattern of your periods - they might become more frequent or longer lasting, then stop completely
+- It changes the pattern of the periods — they might become more frequent or longer lasting, then stop completely.

-- if you stop using it, it can take a while to get pregnant
+- If you stop using it, it can take a while to get pregnant – it can take 18 months for fertility to return.

-- it can cause side effects such as weight gain, moodiness, headaches and acne
+- It can cause side effects such as weight gain, moodiness, decreased sex drive, headaches and acne.

 If you miss an injection, or stop having the injections